Michael A. Michail

 Sugar is big business.

-It is a nice and comforting commodity in low doses but in high quantities it is one of the most dangerous substances on the planet.
+Sugar is a nice and comforting commodity in low doses but in high quantities it is one of the most dangerous substances on the planet.
 It is highly addictive and is a big factor in the zombification process.
-Sugar eating zombies do two things that are favorable to big business – they consume endlessly until the day they die and they go along with any plan to keep their supply of sugar active.
+Sugar buying zombies do two things that are favorable to big business – they consume endlessly until the day they die and they go along with any plan to keep their supply of sugar active.

 Sugar has been linked to obesity, diabetes, cardiovascular disease, dementia, macular degeneration and tooth decay.
 It contributes to alcoholism, tobacco and other drug addiction, personality disorders, aggression, low self-esteem and decreased intelligence.
 Yet this product is available everywhere, it’s cheap and it is regularly given out to children.